symfony/panther/README.md

 Panther is super powerful.
 It leverages [the W3C's WebDriver protocol](https://www.w3.org/TR/webdriver/) to drive native web browsers such as Google Chrome and Firefox.

-Panther is very easy to use, because it implements Symfony's popular [BrowserKit](https://symfony.com/doc/current/components/browser_kit.html) and
+Panther is very easy to use because it implements Symfony's popular [BrowserKit](https://symfony.com/doc/current/components/browser_kit.html) and
 [DomCrawler](https://symfony.com/doc/current/components/dom_crawler.html) APIs, and contains all the features you need to test your apps.
 It will sound familiar if you have ever created [a functional test for a Symfony app](https://symfony.com/doc/current/testing.html#functional-tests): as the API is exactly the same!